 Of respondents who had a criminal conviction prior to attending NA (53.5%) over 88% stated they had no further convictions since attending NA meetings.

-In March 2020 there were 1250 weekly meetings taking place throughout England, Scotland and Wales.
-As of 1st March 2021, as a consequence of Covid 19 , 950 plus meetings were taking place online.
-Based on the number of meetings, the responses in the survey of meeting numbers and weekly attendance, we estimate there are in excess of 7500 NA members leading drug free, productive and improved lives in the UK as a result of ongoing attendance at NA meetings.
+There are over 1200 weekly meetings taking place throughout England, Scotland and Wales.
+Approximately 500 of those meetings are taking place online.
+(In person meetings can be found here and Online meetings can be found here ) Based on the number of meetings, the responses in the survey and attendance at our conventions we know there are many thousands of NA members leading drug free, productive and improved lives in the UK as a result of ongoing attendance at NA meetings.